ppy/osu-wiki/news/2021-07-31-new-featured-artist-sebii.md

 ---

 Looking for more?
 Once again, the correct answer is "yes".
-Take a peek at [**SEBii**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/186) for a few more songs to dig your mapping claws into, all conveniently available with pre-timed beatmap templates!
+Take a peek at [**SEBii**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/186) for a few extra songs to dig your mapping claws into, all conveniently available with pre-timed beatmap templates!
 That's great, right?
 (Hint: the answer is the same as the previous question.)

 That's all for this week, but two more brilliant artists have been scheduled for expedited delivery next week.
-Their tracking numbers are 20210804 and 20210807, or if you'd like to view live shipping updates, simply keep an eye on the [@osugame Twitter](https://twitter.com/osugame/) for all the juice.
+Their tracking numbers are 20210804 and 20210807, or if you'd like to view live shipping updates, simply keep your bookmark on the [@osugame Twitter](https://twitter.com/osugame/).

 See you next Wednesday!